TRT Global - Republican states ban critical race theory in schools

 Republican states ban critical race theory in schools

-A number of Republican-controlled state legislatures have passed laws banning the race theory from being taught in classrooms, others are trying to do the same.
+In the United States-- there has been at times very heated battle of words raging-- over something called critical race theory.
+A number of Republican-controlled state legislatures have passed laws banning it from being taught in classrooms-- others are trying to do the same.
 But defenders of the theory hold that it's time for America's schools to reflect deeper conversations on race.
-We speak to Republican Political Strategist, Melik Abdul and Khaled Beydoun from Wayne State University School of Law about this contentious issue in the US. #CriticalRaceTheory
+What is it exactly?
+And why is it causing controversy?

 Republican states ban critical race theory in schools